shpml/fundamentals/05_chapter/08_assesment.md

 # Navigation & Page Layout

-Having learned about layout, we are now even better equipped to structure the HTML of our game.
+Having learned about layout, we are now even better equipped to structure the HTML of our memory game.

 ## Exercise